 Firefox is a popular browser for Windows PC.
 The Developer Toolbar in Firefox and Chrome allows you to take screenshots of the browser window without using any browser add-ons or 3rd-party screen capture software.
-This tutorial will show you how to capture screenshots in Chrome or Firefox browser natively, without using or installing any third-party software.
+This tutorial will show you how to capture screenshots in Chrome or Firefox browser natively without using or installing any third-party software.

-Screen Captures can be immensely useful in cases where you come across an interesting tutorial online and would want to save a copy of the web page as a screenshot on your computer for reference, later.
-If you want to do the same, follow the steps outlined in the post below to help you take full-page screenshot of any web page in Google Chrome.
+Screen Captures can be immensely useful in cases where you come across an interesting tutorial online and would want to save a copy of the web page as a screenshot on your computer for reference later.
+If you want to do the same, follow the steps outlined in the post below to help you take a full-page screenshot of any web page in Google Chrome.

 First, launch Google Chrome and navigate to the web page whose screen you would like to capture.